 Before you begin one of our online programs we want to ensure that this type of therapy is a good fit for you.
 To do this, it is necessary for us to understand what you are experiencing at this time.

-If you are interested in an online course, follow the "Register Now" link provided under the program description, to register for our online screening.
+If you are interested in an online course, follow the "Apply Now" link provided under the program description, to register for our online screening.
 For this screening, you will be asked for your contact information and to answer questionnaires about your symptoms online.
 This should take approximately 30 minutes.
-After you complete the online screening an Online Therapy Unit screener will contact you to schedule a telephone follow-up call.
+After you complete the online screening an Online Therapy Unit staff person will conduct a telephone follow-up call.

 This interview is done over the phone and takes approximately 15 minutes.
-In this conversation, a screener will discuss your responses with you, and determine if one of the online courses is a good fit for your concerns at this time.
+In this conversation, a Online Therapy staff person will discuss your responses with you, and determine if one of the online courses is a good fit for your concerns at this time.

 If you have questions, you can also call the Online Therapy Unit at 306-337-3331.